acoli-repo/AURIS/guidelines/draft/excerpt-ref/coreference-excerpt.md

 	> (14.c) *Und dann warf sie \[die Flinte\]<sub>NM</sub> \[ins Korn\]<sub>NM</sub>.* (German)

 	> Note: Referring expressions in productive, transparent metaphors that are sufficiently transparent should be annotated like anaphoric expressions.
-The annotator may add `AMBIG:IDIOM`if not sure about their annotation.
+The annotator may add `AMBIG:IDIOM` if not sure about their annotation.
 In (7.d), *der Spatz in der Hand*, a definite NP in German, can be generic, part of an idiom, or referring:

 	> (14.d) *Lieber \[der Spatz in der Hand\] als \[die Taube auf dem Dach\]*    (PCC, 12666) "A bird in the hand is worth two in the bush" (Context: a mayor finds an investor for his town willing to make only minimal investments).

 	> (14.e) *So lässt sich \[das schlingernde City-Schiff\]<sub>PM</sub> vielleicht doch noch auf einen erfolgversprechenden Kurs bringen.* (German, maz-18914, here, a reference to a city is made, but combined with the metaphorical image of a ship in troubled water, for which the substitution test would fail)

+	Note that we also annotate apparent referring expressions in grammaticalized phrases as `IDIOM`, e.g., *in the face of* in (14.f)

+	> (14.f) People in the **Face** of Modern Warfare (Fel, S., Niewiadomska, I., & Lenart-Kłoś, K. (2022).
+People in the Face of Modern Warfare: Relationships Between Resource Distribution and Behaviour of Participants in the Hostilities in Ukraine.
+V&R unipress.)

 8. `other`: other, non-referring expression, please provide a description in round parentheses.
 Includes, for example, NPs under the scope of a negation that cannot be referred to

 	> (15) *I didn\'t buy \[a new car\]<sub>NM</sub> after all.*

-## 2.7 Example
+## 2.5 Example

 > (16.a) *\[Die einstige <ins>Fußball-Weltmacht</ins>\]<sub>1,CAT</sub> zittert \[vor einem <ins>Winzling</ins>\]<sub>2,CAT,AMBIG(2,6)</sub>.*
 >      "\[The former football World Power\]<sub>d</sub> is shivering \[in the face of a mite\]<sub>s</sub>."